astrommen/Responsive-Portfolio/README.md

-# Basic-Portfolio
+# Responsive-Portfolio
-Building a professional portfolio site using html/css.
+Building a professional portfolio site using html/css and media queries.